dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

         OPPORTUNITIES
         - *so basically, your life better be a great goddamn charity case, because otherwise you are shit out of luck.*

+### Notes on ISDS from other drafts

+- trade agreements, ISDS courts and sovereignty
+- complexity of ISDS agreements and the similarity to secret pre-WW1 treaties amoung european nations

 # Global Geopolitical Analysis